-The Trustees have purchased a buy-in policy with an insurer, as well as appoint an investment manager to manage the Closed Fund's Reserve Assets.
+The Trustee has purchased a buy-in policy with an insurer, as well as appointed an investment manager to manage the Closed Fund's Reserve Assets.

-The Trustees have ensured that the manager's objectives are still appropriate given the level of fees paid.
-Further details on the manager fee structure is given in section C.3.
+The Trustee has ensured that the manager's objectives are still appropriate given the level of fees paid.
+Further details on the manager fee structure are given in section C.3.